 A short way away is the Belgrade Design District, a gallery of stores belonging to independent young designers.
 Another interesting place for design lovers is the Museum of Applied Arts (18 Vuka Karadžića).
 From Republic Square you can walk along the large boulevards and immerse yourself in their sumptuous 19th century buildings and gardens, such as Parliament, the Old and the New Royal Palace, with their classical, neoclassical and academic styles, which contrast with the solid Socialist Realism architecture seen elsewhere in the city.
 One example of the latter is the Trade Union Hall, located opposite a square once dedicated to Marx and Engels and now home to a cultural centre and Dom Sindikata cinema.

 Close by is Tasmajdan Park, which occupies the site of an old stone quarry that was active for over two thousand years.
-Here you can admire the large Orthodox church of St. Mark (Crkva svetog Marka), a faithful reproduction of the monastery of Gracanica in Kosovo and, alongside, the little church built in 1924 with the donations of Belgrade's Russian community.
-Also in the vicinity is the large glass building that is home to Serbian television and, next door, the remains of its former home, destroyed by a bomb blast.
+Here you can admire the large Orthodox church of St. Mark (Crkva svetog Marka), designed in the Serbian-Byzantine style a faithful reproduction of the monastery of Gracanica in Kosovo and, alongside, the little church built in 1924 with the donations of Belgrade's Russian community.
+Also in the vicinity is the large glass building that is home to Serbian television and, next door, the remains of its former home, destroyed by a NATO bomb blast 23rd of April 1999.

 Upper Dorcol (from the Turkish 'dort yol' - 'four streets') can be reached by crossing Studentski Trg, home to the Ethnographic Museum of Belgrade, and then walking through the park.